michalisFr/last_will/README.md

 `-s, --shell` If you want cron to run in a different shell than the default (/bin/sh)\
 `-p, --path` If you want to set a custom PATH for cron.
 Cron runs with an empty Path basically (/usr/bin:/bin)\
 `-m, --mailto` You can set this to `""` so that cron doesn't send you mails.
-Or you can set a different user on your machine.\
+Or you can set a different user on your machine.
+The default location is `/var/mail`.
+It is recommended that you leave that option to default and check the messages periodically (especially after the first use) to ensure that everything is working as expected.\
 `-t, --time` The time you want the script to run every day.
 It must be in format `HH:MM`.
 The default is 12:00. \
 `-d, --display` Display the current configuration and cron jobs (equivalent to `cronjob -l`) \
 `-r, --reset` Restore the default cron configuration and delete the job.

-**If you don't use this script then you need to schedule for `python3 check_in.py` to run every day in some way, otherwise the whole thing won't work**
+**If you don't use this script then you need to schedule in some other way for `check_in.py` to run every day from the above folder, otherwise the whole thing won't work**

 The computer needs to be running (and not in sleep mode) when the cron job is scheduled to run, otherwise it won't run for that day.
 Setting up the program on a computer that's always on or on a local server is a good idea (although you need to consider security, as sensitive information, eg. the email password, are stored locally)